Find Sic Code By Company Name

 Stay Updated with Code Revisions

 While SIC codes themselves haven’t undergone major revisions since 1987, the North American Industry Classification System (NAICS) replaced SIC as the primary framework for statistical purposes in 1997.
-Still, many U.S. On top of that, businesses still use SIC codes for regulatory and historical reporting.
-If you encounter conflicting data, verify whether the source is using SIC or NAICS, and note that some industries have shifted categories over time.
+That said, many U.businesses still use SIC codes for regulatory and historical reporting.
+S. If you encounter conflicting data, verify whether the source is using SIC or NAICS, and note that some industries have shifted categories over time.

 Conclusion

 Pinpointing a company’s SIC code might seem straightforward, but the process requires attention to detail and strategic use of resources.
-By starting with the legal name, leveraging government databases, and supplementing with commercial tools or industry-specific directories, you can figure out the complexities of corporate classification with confidence.
+By starting with the legal name, leveraging government databases, and supplementing with commercial tools or industry-specific directories, you can handle the complexities of corporate classification with confidence.
 Always prioritize accuracy — whether you’re compiling market research, conducting due diligence, or simply

 In practice, the most reliable SIC code emerges when you triangulate information from at least three distinct sources—official filings, industry directories, and, when possible, direct outreach to the company.
 If a discrepancy persists, treat it as a signal to dig deeper: examine the company’s recent press releases, review its website’s “About Us” section, or even contact its customer service to confirm the nature of its primary operations.